-Almonds are believed to be one of the most ancient fruit to be cultivated.
-There are several mentions of almonds along with dates in the Old Testament of the Bible.
-The other nut mentioned in the Bible is the pistachio.
+The humble almond is believed to be one of the most ancient fruit to be cultivated.
+There are several mentions of almonds along with dates in the Old Testament of the Bible along with another familiar nut- the pistachio.

 There is a nice legend about almonds, that comes from the Greek mythology.
 The myth tells about beautiful princess Phyllis, who was left waiting at the altar in the day of her marriage by Demophon, her intended.
 Phyllis was waiting for him, but finally died of a broken heart.
 Gods sympathized Phyllis and transformed her into an almond tree, that has become the symbol of hope.